Surf Forecasts:

 Table - best surf conditions forecast for Saint Annes over the next 16 days.

-Alright folks, Rusty here.
-Let's have a look at the charts for Saint Annes.
+Right, folks, Rusty here.
+Let’s have a look at what’s on the cards for Saint Annes.

 Rusty.